eduuh/blog/content/en/posts/refactoringtocolemak.md

 ```
 {{</boxmd>}}

-### Vimium
+##### 1. Vimium , A Chrome/Brave extension

-I use the excellend vimium to make chrome be a little less annoying.
+I use the excellent vimium to make brave be a little less annoying.
 Luckily [the wiki](https://github.com/philc/vimium/wiki/colemak) seem to have a reasonable suggestion for colemak.
 The basic idea is to migrate the underlying keys directly to ensure very few manual changes are require.

-This configuration is added on vimium options page.
+This **configuration is added on vimium options page on the Custom remapping section.**

 {{<boxmd>}}
-mapkey n j
+**mapkey n j
 mapkey N J
 mapkey e k
 mapkey E K